 The image concept incorporates a set of subject peculiarities, which can’t be exposed, without any requirement to self-exploitation, in the audiovisual field or the printed elements.
 Of course, freedom in the contractual relationship allows the owner of the protected image to authorize the use and dissemination of other images used commonly and commercially, but may not be construed that the authority thus conferred implies the renunciation of the fundamental right at issue.

 Article 87 of Law 23 of 1982 “Copyright and Related Rights” states protection of the right to the image, which corresponds to the constitutional sphere on personal rights.

 “Article 87.
 Everyone has the right to prevent, or subject to the limitations set forth in Article 36 of this Law, his bust or portrait from being exhibited or put on the market without their express consent, or having deceased, the persons referred to in Article 88 of this Law.
 The person who has given his consent may revoke with the compensation for damages. ”

-The said rule develops the image rights and clearly gives the holder the right to prevent the production, reproduction, dissemination and distribution of your image, if they have not consented to a third party for this purpose.
+The said rule develops the image rights and clearly gives the holder the right to prevent the production, reproduction, dissemination, and distribution of your image, if they have not consented to a third party for this purpose.

-That Article makes a reference to Article 36 of Act 23 of 1982, article that states the following:
+That Article makes a reference to Article 36 of Act 23 of 1982, an article that states the following:

 “Article 36.
 The publication of the picture is free when it relates to scientific, educational or cultural in general purposes or to facts or events of public interest to which have occurred in public purposes”.